High Steppers

 High Steppers is a 1926 American silent drama film produced and directed by Edwin Carewe and distributed by First National Pictures.
 The film is based on the novel Heirs Apparent by Philip Gibbs.

 Plot

-Julian Perryam (Lloyd Hughes) gets thrown out of Oxford University and returns to the family estate outside London.
+Julian Perryam gets thrown out of Oxford University and returns to the family estate outside London.
 He discovers that his sister and his mother are caught up in the "jazz" life and their father, who's the editor of a tabloid scandal rag, is too busy to notice.
 He also discovers that his sister is in love with the scoundrel son of his father's publisher, Victor Buckland.
 Learning that Buckland is actually an embezzler, Julian gets a job as a reporter on a muckraking publication and sets out to expose Buckland.